 Fusion Theory and Simulation Research

-Magnetically confined fusion plasma shows very complicated behavior due to the interlocking of various physical factors.
-Therefore, it is essential to understand its behavior well for the prediction of experimental results and the proposal of a new experimental plan.
-In simulation studies, physical mechanisms governing complicated behaviors of magnetically confined fusion plasma are investigated through the following research topics.
+Magnetically confined fusion plasmas show very complicated behaviors due to nonlinear interactions among various physical processes.
+Therefore, understanding their behaviors based on theory and simulation is of essential importance for predicting experimental results and proposing new experimental plans.
+In simulation studies, physical mechanisms governing complicated behaviors of magnetically confined fusion plasmas are investigated through the following research topics.

 We analyze the changes in the global plasma structure through simulations based on MHD simulations for the collapse and the relaxation phenomena observed in the LHD experiments.
 Then, we aim to give new suggestions on the interpretation of the experimental results and the previous concepts for the global stability.
 Practical themes of study and education include the effects of shear flows on the stability of the interchanged modes, MHD simulation including diamagnetic effects, interaction between resonant magnetic perturbations and pressure driven modes, and others.
 We also work toward development of new numerical codes and visualization of the calculation results.

 |● Interaction between energetic particles and MHD modes|